kororaproject/website/upstream/client/README.md

  * Templates, and
  * Machines

 Packages and Repos are the traditional representations as you know them.
-A package is an installing piece of software that provides a level of functionality for your system.
+A package is an installable piece of software that provides a level of functionality for your system.
 Your OS is typically compsed of 100s to possibly 1000s of individual packages.
 Repos are the store for where Packages can be fetched from and installed.

 Templates are the recipes for how particular systems are to be composed.
 They will specify the Repos available and the Packages to be installed to make the final compositions.